malviyabhinavgit/contact-manager/README.md

 ####API Details(all URLS are mentioned assuming you run application locally)

-* Exposes an easy to use swagger url to get started with the APIs. http://localhost:8080/swagger-ui/index.html.
+* Exposes simple-to-use swagger url to get started with the APIs. http://localhost:8080/swagger-ui/index.html.
 * Exposes POST API to create contact.
 Swagger link: http://localhost:8080/swagger-ui/index.html#/contact-controller/createContact
 * Exposes GET API to get Contact for a given contactId.
 Swagger Link: http://localhost:8080/swagger-ui/index.html#/contact-controller/getContact
 * Exposes GET API to get Contacts for a bunch of contactIds.
 Swagger Link: http://localhost:8080/swagger-ui/index.html#/contact-controller/getContacts
-* All above mentioned URLs will work only when the application is running using the steps mentioned above.
+* All above-mentioned URLs will work only when the application is running using the steps mentioned above.

 ##
 ##Local Swagger Endpoint URL